gibbed/SteamAchievementManager/README.md

 - A new "Unlock All" feature has been added that loops through all of the displayed games and unlocks everything automatically.

 ## Will I get banned for using the "Unlock All" feature?
 Honestly, I'm not really sure.
 I doubt it's any worse than just using this program normally.
 I let it run through 460+ games and I'm doing fine.
+Please don't hold me or the original author responsible for any damages this could cause.

 ## Attribution